 Motivational Interviewing (MI)

 MI is used to enhance the substance-abusing partner’s motivation to change by exploring and resolving ambivalence.
-This technique helps the individual recognize the consequences of their addiction on their relationship and life, fostering a desire for change through supportive and non-confrontational dialogue.
+This technique helps the individual recognize the consequences on their relationship and life, fostering a desire for change through supportive and non-confrontational dialogue.

 Family Systems Therapy